ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 Learn how to create an application in {{site.data.keyword.cloud}} by using a basic starter kit and a Kubernetes toolchain, and continuously deliver the app to a secure container in {{site.data.keyword.containerlong}}.
 Your continuous integration DevOps pipeline can be configured so that your code changes are automatically built and propagated to the app that’s in the Kubernetes cluster.
 If you already have a pipeline, you can connect it to your app.
 {: shortdesc}

 {{site.data.keyword.cloud_notm}} offers starter kits that help you build the foundation of an app that runs on Kubernetes.
 When you use a starter kit, it's easy to follow a cloud native programming model that uses {{site.data.keyword.cloud_notm}} best practices for app development.
-Starter kits generate apps that follow the cloud native programming model, and they include test cases, health check, and metrics in each programming language.
+Starter kits generate apps that follow the cloud native programming model, and they include test cases and a health check in each programming language.
 You can also provision cloud services that are then initialized in your generated app.

 This tutorial uses the {{site.data.keyword.containerlong}} deployment target.
 In this tutorial, we're creating an app from a basic starter kit by using Java + Spring, adding a Cloudant service instance to it, and deploying it to {{site.data.keyword.containerlong}}.